Small Businesses

 Payroll size

-Premium starts with total wages for the year, including salaries, overtime, superannuation contributions, bonuses, commissions, and some allowances.
+Premium starts with total wages for the year.
+That includes salaries, overtime, superannuation, bonuses, commissions and some allowances.

 Work type classification